Jimmy Five: Characteristics

 Due to dyslalia, Jimmy Five is incapable of pronouncing the letter "r", replacing it with the letter l, in the Portuguese version, or with the letter w, in the English version.
 When the letter is used at the end of a word, however, he pronounces it normally (as in "car" or "locker").

 He is the only character of the main cast who regularly wear shoes (when barefoot, he is also one of the rare characters to be shown with toes).
 He often complains and despairs over his main physical feature - his lack of any hair other than five single strands.
 His madcap attempts to rectify this often causes him (and those around him) a great deal of grief.
 He was originally drawn with a full head of hair, which often becomes a topic in his laments to the comic artist to "help him out" and restore his full head of hair.

 He is always plotting to steal either Samson or the title of "owner of the street" from Monica with his "infallible plans" (which were initially created by Specs), which always end in failure, mostly because Smudge (his best friend) accidentally reveals to Monica the entire plan.
 On some stories, he gathers the other boys of the gang just to pick on Monica.
 In some earlier stories, he made background plans to find out the secret of her strength, but he always ended up beaten solely by her.

-Even with these frictions, Jimmy and Monica are still friends to each other.
+Even with these frictions, Jimmy and Monica are still friends.
 In the futuristic special edition stories, they are often portrayed as married or dating each other.
 Indeed, in Monica Teen, they are seen kissing.

 It was once revealed that Jimmy is not the first one in his family to have his famous speech impediment and that it caused all his relatives (minus his father) to believe he will never be able to pronounce 'r'.
 However, this is disproven in the Monica Teen stories, where he is said to take up speech-language pathology sessions to correct his speech impediment; however, he reverts to mispronunciation when under stress or close to girls (especially Monica).

-Whereas his family was always composed of his mother, father, and little sister, he once had a little brother, introduced in a 1972 story.
+While his family was always composed of his mother, father, and little sister, he once had a little brother, introduced in a 1972 story.
 Jimmy himself even ended the story asking his readers to send name suggestions to Editora Abril (which published Monica and Friends comics at that time), but the toddler ended up disappearing from the stories.
 Mauricio stated that he simply didn't have time to plan the continuation of his arrival, and the character was never featured again.